 In the first part you will discuss the premises and conclusions, as well as the evidence needed to support the premises that you have written down based on the three extracts about digital transformation presented in lecture 3 in Week 1.

 Then, you will learn more about how to structure an argumentative essay.
-Finally, you will discuss a prior essay which was submitted last year as part of SEPP CW3.
+Finally, you will discuss an example essay.

 Activity 1: Let's get to know each other (~20 mins)